jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 -->
 # What is npm?

-npm is the world's largest software registry, with approximately 3 billion downloads per week. npm opens up an entire world of JavaScript talent to you and to your team.
-The registry contains over 600,000 _packages_ (building blocks of code).
-Open-source developers from every continent share and borrow packages through npm, accessing algorithms designed across the planet or across the street.
+npm opens up an entire world of JavaScript talent to you and to your team.
+It's the world's largest software registry, with approximately 3 billion downloads per week.The registry contains over 600,000 _packages_ (building blocks of code).
+Open-source developers from every continent use npm to share and borrow packages.
 Packages follow specific structures to enable you to track and manage versions and multiple dependencies.

 Here is a quick introduction to npm:

 <iframe width="670" height="480" src="https://www.youtube.com/embed/x03fjb2VlGY" frameborder="0" allowfullscreen></iframe>